atakanoguzlar/ColorBlindTest_App/README.md

-# Color Blind Test App
+# Color Blindness Test App

 ### "Having color blindness means you can’t see certain colors the way most people do — or you may not see color at all." (nei.nih.gov)